rmlarose/qcbq/tutorials/02sim/README.md

-# Session 2: Introduction to QC, IQX, and Qiskit
+# Tutorial 2: Continue Introduction to QC, IQX, and Qiskit

-This session will be the second session of day 1.
-It will continue introducing the basic concepts of quantum computing and how to explore them in Qiskit.
+This session will be the second tutorial of day 1.
+It will introduce the basic concepts of quantum computing and how to explore them in Qiskit.

 ## Topics